Handbook of Computational Social Science, Volume 1

 Michael Adelmund and Uwe Engel

-Sunny Xun Liu is a Research Scientist at Stanford Social Media Lab, USA.
-Her research focuses on the social and psychological effects of social media and AI, social media and well-being, and how the design of social robots impact psychological perceptions.
+Sunny Xun Liu is a research scientist at Stanford Social Media Lab, USA.
+Her research focuses on the social and psychological e- ects of social media and AI, social media and well-being, and how the design of social robots impacts psychological perceptions.

 Lars Lyberg was Head of the Research and Development Department at Statistics Sweden and professor at Stockholm University.
 He was an elected member of the International Statistical Institute.
 In 2018, he received the AAPOR Award for Exceptionally Distinguished Achievement.